Technical

 When mounting a rifle optic, the optic’s position on the firearm in relation to your head/eye when shooting – or eye relief – is critical to obtaining a clear and repeatable sight picture.
 But rather than wait until after the mount and optic are torqued down to confirm eye relief, you can establish your preferred eye relief beforehand.

-If you plan to attach backup iron sights (BUIS) to your rifle, install these (or at least the rear sight) before proceeding.
+If you plan on using backup iron sights (BUIS), install these (or at least the rear sight) before proceeding.

-Visually take note of and/or physically mark the rear position of the optic mount, assuring it falls within slots of the Picatinny rail receiver, and set the rifle, mount, and optic down on your work surface.
+Visually take note of and/or physically mark where the rear of the optic mount is positioned, assuring it falls within slots of the Picatinny rail receiver, and set the rifle, mount, and optic down on your work surface.
 This is where you’ll attach the mount in upcoming steps.

 Quick Tip: If mounting to an AR-style rifle and unable to confirm eye relief using this method, align the back of the LPVO ocular assembly with the charging handle/back of the receiver.
 This should get you close enough until you can confirm positioning on the range.